 XE Currency (iOS, Android, Windows Phone, BlackBerry) When you are in a new country with a different currency it might be hard to know if what you’re buying is really worth it.
 Thanks to XE Currency you will know exactly what is the price of your purchase in your own currency.
 It’s easy to use!
 You choose your current currency, for example, if you are visiting Brazil you will select Brazilian Real (BRL).
 Then you enter the amount or price you are going to spend and you can see its equivalent in your home currency.
 You can even use it offline and still get updated rates of exchange.

 ATM Hunter (iOS, Android, Windows Phone) You need to withdraw some cash?
 This app will help found the closest ATM all around the world.
 You can choose to find the closest ATM from an address, an airport or your current location.
 You can then see where exactly the ATM is on the map and ask for directions via your smartphone GPS.
 This app is free but doesn’t work offline.

 TripIt (iOS, Android, Windows Phone, BlackBerry) It’s an easy way to organize and share your travel plans.
-It will gather all your trip details from your email inbox, and will create one master itinerary – plus it’s easily accessible on you smartphone or tablet.
+It will gather all your trip details from your email inbox, and will create one master itinerary – plus it’s easily accessible on your smartphone or tablet.
 No more last-minute searching on your phone for that elusive confirmation code: everything is at your fingertips with TripIt.
-It also provides you maps, directions and weather.
-There is a free-version to get you started, as well as a paid version with more features.
+It also provides you maps, directions, and weather.
+There is a free version to get you started, as well as a paid version with more features.